 The College of American Pathologists (CAP) is charged with overseeing all IVF laboratories and in the process of so doing, tracks the fate and disposition of all gametes and embryos propagated.
 Using such oversight and data, it would, it would be a simple and inexpensive exercise to individually and collectively link the origin, and disposition/ destination of all eggs/embryos and in the process validate reported rates.

 Since the difference between the ongoing IVF pregnancy rate beyond the 10 weeks and birth rate is insignificant, I decided to test this new approach that focuses on the ongoing pregnancy rate per embryo transferred (PRPE).
-The preliminary data shown below is for all patients I personally treated at Sher-IVF from January 2018 to September of this year, thereby allowing confirmation that all pregnant women had progressed beyond 10 weeks before reporting then result.
-I will update the data to encompass all cases I treated in 2018, in early February 2019 and thereupon hope to begin posting cumulatively on an ongoing quarterly basis.
+The preliminary data shown below is for all patients I personally treated at Sher-IVF from January 2018 to March 2019, thereby allowing confirmation of viable pregnancies by ultrasound examination at 10 weeks, prior to my departure from SIRM , a few months later.

-I would like to express my sincere appreciation to Levent Keskintepe and Dayana Elizalde for assisting me in collecting this data.
+I would like to express my sincere appreciation to Levent Keskintepe and Dayana Elizalde for assisting in the collection and compilation of this data.